- According to a study in the Quarterly Journal of Economics, a business's legal status is what separates entrepreneurs from other business owners.

-The researchers found several differences between incorporated and unincorporated business owners after reviewing data from the results of the Current Population Survey from between 1995 and 2012 and the National Longitudinal Survey of Youth, which surveyed more than 12,000 people annually between 1979 and 1994 and biennially since then.
+The study's authors found several differences between incorporated and unincorporated business owners after reviewing data from the results of the Current Population Survey from between 1995 and 2012 and the National Longitudinal Survey of Youth, which surveyed more than 12,000 people annually between 1979 and 1994 and biennially since then.

 The research found that before starting their own company, incorporated entrepreneurs:

 2. Wanted to be more in charge of their own futures

 3. Were usually involved in jobs that primarily rely on intellect

 4. Were more likely than salaried workers to come from high-earning families with two well-educated parents